What you can expect between Lenora and Pike streets (in front of Pier 62/63) next week:

 What you can expect between Pike and Union streets (in front of the Seattle Aquarium) next week:

-- Utility restoration work will continue on the sidewalk and in the parking area in front of the Seattle Aquarium.
+- Utility restoration work in the parking area near the Seattle Aquarium continues.

 What you can expect between Union Street and Yesler Way next week:

-- Light penetrating surface panel maintenance will occur in front of Pier 57 on Monday through Wednesday of next week, from 7 AM to 3 PM.
+- Light penetrating surface panel (LPS) maintenance work continues at various locations along the waterfront.
 Business, vehicle and pedestrian accessibility will be maintained during this activity.

 Other project area work:

 - Phase 2 of Seattle City Light’s Central Waterfront Transmission Line Relocation Project is underway between Yesler Way and South King Street.
 The majority of work will take place behind the SR 99 Tunnel Project fenced-off work zone on Alaskan Way.
-To minimize impacts to vehicle access at the Colman Dock Ferry Terminal, work will occur at night at Yesler Way.
-Night work hours are from 9 PM to 5 AM, Sunday through Thursday nights.
-Night work is scheduled to end in May.
+Night work will occur at Yesler Way from 9 PM to 5 AM, Sunday through Thursday nights through mid-June.
 During night work, ferry traffic to Colman Dock at Yesler Way will be inbound only – all outgoing traffic will use Marion Street.
-Daytime work hours are from 7 AM to 10 PM, Monday through Friday.
+In addition, South King Street west of Alaskan Way is closed to vehicle traffic for up to one more week.
+Although vehicles are restricted, flaggers will direct pedestrian and bicycle traffic to access the Elliott Bay Trail at South King Street.
+Daytime work hours are from 7 AM to 5:30 PM, Monday through Friday.
 Visit the project website for more information.

 You’ve got questions?
 We’ve got answers!
 The Seawall Project Street Team is your source for answering questions about seawall construction.

 - (206) 618-8584 (staffed during work hours; work hours are listed below and subject to change)